-- c.
+- b.
+Identify appropriate agencies & other resources in the larger community to support learners' learning &. well-being. - c.
 Use variety of communication strategies that support & empower families & communities through respectful, reciprocal relationships. - G. Describe how this curriculum change is a response to student learning assessment outcomes that are part of a departmental or college assessment plan or informal assessment activities.
 This new course is not a response to assessment outcomes.
-It is a response to the new Michigan Standards for Teacher Preparation (2018). - H. Effect on other colleges, departments or programs.
+It is a response to the new Michigan Standards for Teacher Preparation (2018).

+H. Effect on other colleges, departments or programs.
 If consultation with others is required, attach evidence of consultation and support.
 If objections have been raised, document the resolution.
 Demonstrate that the program you propose is not a duplication of an existing one.
-This course has been developed in close coordination with CEHD, relevant departments within the College of Arts and Sciences, (specifically the Department of Mathematics), and K-12 school partners.
-This coordination has been a necessary part of the new program. - I. Effect on your department's programs.
+This course has been developed in close coordination with CEHD, relevant departments within the College of Arts and Sciences, (specifically the Political Science Department), and K-12 school partners.
+This coordination has been a necessary part of the new program.

+I. Effect on your department's programs.
 Show how the proposed change fits with other departmental offerings.